mzur/kirby-uniform/docs/index.md

 !!! warning "Note"
     [Disable the Kirby cache](https://getkirby.com/docs/developer-guide/advanced/caching#ignoring-pages) for pages where you use Uniform to make sure the form is generated dynamically.

+!!! warning "Note"
+    Uniform makes use of Kirby sessions and the CSRF helper.
+This requires a session cookie to be set.

 ## Questions

 See the [answers](answers), [post an issue](https://github.com/mzur/kirby-uniform/issues) if you think it is a bug or create a topic in [the forum](https://forum.getkirby.com/) if you need help (be sure to use the `uniform` tag or mention `@mzur`).